cakeinpanic/reflexionar/README.md

 Universal calendar with manageable event types and analytics.

 ### todo:
+* add filtering by multiple types
 * multiple inputs on the same time
-* colorpicker input
 * add router
-* add event filtering on month view
 * add overflow display on month view

 * infinite scroll for month view

 id a2df080a in IonicView app